jasonbot/python-meetup-2019-10-09/slides.md

 ## Not everything Is An HTTP Endpoint

 * Long-running tasks
-* Streaming via Websockets/HTTP2/gRPC
+* Streaming via Websockets/HTTP2/gRPC/Message Buses

-* Message busses
+---

+# Moving to Microservices

+---

+## Just Because It's Popular Doesn't Mean It's Right For You

+---

+## It's Okay to Have a Monolith

 ---